namdy0429/namdy0429.github.io/teaching/swe233-fall2025/project.md

 **Deliverable**: Submit a 1-3 page system and interface design report (excluding references) that includes system architecture diagrams, interface mockups, and technical implementation details.
 This should be combined with the previous submission.

+**Format Requirements:**
+- Use the [ACM Article Template](https://www.acm.org/publications/proceedings-template) with `\documentclass[sigconf,review]{acmart}`
+- Alternatively, you can use this [Overleaf ACM Conference Template](https://www.overleaf.com/latex/templates/acm-conference-proceedings-master-template/pnrfvrrdbfwt)

 **Examples:**
 - Section 4 (and Figure 2-4) in Liu et al. ["What It Wants Me To Say": Bridging the Abstraction Gap Between End-User Programmers and Code-Generating Large Language Models](https://arxiv.org/pdf/2304.06597).